AusBoone/Smart-Music-Go/docs/api.md

 ## Authentication

 Authenticate with Spotify by visiting `/login`.
 After authorizing, the callback at `/callback` stores a signed cookie containing the user ID and token.
+Authentication cookies are issued with `HttpOnly` and `Secure` flags when HTTPS is used.
 Most endpoints that access user data expect this cookie.
+Users can also sign in with Google via `/login/google` which sets a `google_user_id` cookie after the `/google/callback` exchange.
+Google authentication is required for creating share links.
+All state-changing requests must include the `X-CSRF-Token` header matching the value stored in the `csrf_token` cookie.
+This token is issued after login.

 ## Endpoints